tramlinehq/store-quirks/README.md

 ![remove from review](img/remove_from_review.png)
 ![cancel before release](img/cancel_before_release.png)

-### Can I swap a build on a running phased rollout?
+### Can I update a build on a running phased rollout?

 You can’t do this.
 There is no UI for it on the App Store Connect dashboard.